gatsbyjs/gatsby/docs/docs/adding-react-components.md

 Just like React, Gatsby also supports third-party components and libraries.
 You can install a third-party component or library via your package manager, such as `npm`.

-Here's a short example on adding a third-party component to your site.
+Here's an example of adding a third-party component to your site.

 First, you have to install the component or library's package via a package manager.
 It's recommended not to mix package managers (don't use npm and yarn at the same time).